elec327/elec327.github.io/midterm_project/index.md

 #### The Simon PCB

 The first thing you must turn in is a layout of the Simon PCB.
-There is a hard upper limit on size of 3 in. x 3 in., but the physical board will be graded on a combination of small size and ergonomics.
+There is a hard upper-limit on size of 3 in. x 3 in., but the physical board will be graded on a combination of small size and ergonomics.
 Parts: